djennadi-liticia/Real-World-LLN-Dataset-for-Network-State-Monitoring/README.md

 ## Deployment Details

-The datasets were collected from a real-world deployment conducted in the offices of the **L2TI laboratory, Sorbonne Paris Nord University**.
+The datasets were collected from a real-world deployment conducted in the offices of the **L2TI laboratory, Sorbonne Paris Nord University, France**.

 The deployment area covers approximately **558.19 m²**.
 The floor plan is represented using a uniform grid, where each cell corresponds to a physical area of **1 m × 1 m**.
 This representation facilitates the interpretation of spatial relationships between nodes and their impact on link quality.